saulcarvalho/ClassProj-CE-Modulator-FSK-PSK/README.md

 ## Programmable Logic (PL)

 Only partial files in Verilog and VHDL have been provided in PL folder, as the full project is too big to be added to GitHub.
+Additionally, .tcl, .bit, and .hwh files have been provided, and can be uploaded to a Jupyter Notebook server on a Linux SD card to test the functionality of the developed PL program.
+Obviously, this would only work seamlessly for PYNQ-Z2.

 ## Processing System (PS)